uniba-swt/LetSynchronise/README.md

 * View the prologue and hyper-period of the task set.
 * Define the makespan of the task schedule to simulate.
 * Choose a task scheduler that implements the desired scheduling policy.
-* Choose the type (BCET, ACET, or WCET) of execution times to simulate for each task instance.
+* Choose the type  of execution times (BCET, ACET, or WCET) to simulate for each task instance.
 * Choose an optimisation goal to apply on the system.
-* View the simulated task schedule, including the overall system load.
+* View, zoom, and pan the simulated task schedule, including the overall system load.
 * Show or hide each task communication dependency.
 * Interactive tooltips appear when the mouse is hovered over each LET interval, execution interval, and task communication dependency.
 * Edit event chains, which represent sequences of task communication dependencies.
 * Highlight each instance of a selected event chain.
-* Define timing constraints on event chains, which will be analysed and used during optimisation.
+* Define timing constraints on event chains, which will also be analysed during optimisation.
 * View analysis results for timing constraints.